kevgo/text-runner/README.md

 </a>
 <br><br>

-TextRunner is an agile documentation tool.
+TextRunner is an agile documentation tool, in particular a semantic documentation checker.
 It makes documentation executable.
 An example is the text you are reading right now, which is verified for correctness by TextRunner.